Last modified on

 Are face coverings required outside on the main campus in Santa Clara County?

 Face coverings are required outside when unable to maintain 6 feet of physical distancing.
+Student household members have the privilege of gathering together outdoors without face coverings; however, face coverings must be worn when in proximity to others not in the household.

 NOTE: Face coverings are not required when exercising outdoors (e.g., walking, hiking, biking, running), provided persons are not passing within 6 feet of others.
 Regardless, people are recommended to have a face covering with them and readily accessible when exercising, even if they’re not wearing it at that moment.